 Take for instance…

-Every agency owner knows that they need a client intake form to onboard their new clients.
+Every agency owner knows they need a client intake form to onboard new clients.

-But if they’re new to the business, chances are that they don’t know how to create one for their agency.
+But if they’re new to the business, they most likely don’t know how to create one for their agency.

 So, what do you think they’ll do?

-Spend hours trying to create one, or look for an existing template out there that they can tweak and use.
+Spend hours trying to create one, or look for an existing template that they can tweak and use.

 And if they choose the latter, guess what they’ll do next.

-And any website on the SERPs that has client intake form templates for agency owners that they can download and use, becomes the hero, isn’t it?
+And any website on the SERPs with client intake form templates for agency owners that they can download and use becomes the hero isn’t it?